Last updated April 2025

 The credit bureaus’ free reports won’t include your credit scores.
 But you don’t need to pay extra to get yours.
 Many financial institutions have set up access so their customers can monitor their FICO scores for free; check the websites of your bank, credit union, and credit card companies for how to enroll.

-Many of these outfits prey on consumers by promising solutions they never deliver, charging high fees, or even outright theft.
+Many for-profit debt-relief outfits prey on consumers by promising solutions they never deliver, charging high fees or even stealing their money.
 Their customers often end up in worse financial shape than before they asked for help.

 Dental Treatments You Don’t Need

 Be suspicious if a new dentist recommends far more treatment than your previous one—for instance, if suddenly many fillings need to be replaced, several teeth need to be crowned, or your gums need extensive surgery.
-This is an area where we receive frequent complaints in our surveys of patients.
+We receive frequent complaints about this in our surveys of patients.

 To help you decide on a treatment, your dentist should fully describe the condition of your mouth and all treatment options, including those that might cost less.
 If a dentist recommends extensive treatment, get a second opinion.